ananda39/Group-5/README.md

 6. Top ten categories that earn money much faster and more than they required.
 (Mahmud)
 7. Avg amount each backer pledged.
 (Sahand)
 8. Time: In which year Kickstarter had the most projects.
 Is the website growing in numbers of projects vs time?
 (Arrick)
+9. Canceled projects vs funds (Is there any case that they got the fund and canceled? (possibly because of  frauds or failed protype          prototype?)
+(Jason) trying to find a pattern in canceld projects. (looking at the categories which categories got more cancelations, is there a pattern with backers state...)

 9. We need more questions! and need to apply more complex analysis/ charts